Celtics Rookie Greets Students, Presents Jersey to Scholarship Winner

 Looking at a list of causes, organizations and clubs Manchester resident Arielys Liriano Trejo has volunteered for, it's hard to believe she's a freshman in college.
-But she's just getting started and hopes her degree will be a stepping stone to law school and a career of service to those less fortunate around the globe.
+But she's just getting started and hopes her degree can be a stepping stone to law school and a career of service to those less fortunate around the globe.

 Trejo began her college career Monday thanks in large part to a four-year full scholarship to Southern New Hampshire University.
 The scholarship - the Boys and Girls Club Opportunity Undergraduate Scholarship - is part of a collaboration between SNHU and the Boston Celtics.
 Celtics rookie Semi Ojeleye surprised Trejo and a few hundred of her classmates during a first-year student seminar.
 Dave Hoffman, the Celtics' senior director of community engagement, interviewed Ojeleye on stage about the importance of education.
 He encouraged the first-year students to take advantage of the chance to learn from professors, but also their classmates.